- A level requirements: AAB

 In the last three decades, derivatives have become increasingly important in the world of finance.
 Futures and options are now traded actively on many exchanges and OTC around the world.
 Yet most of our undergraduate finance courses, which mostly study underlying assets and institutions, simply do not have enough time for an in-depth discussion of derivatives.
 This class presents both a practical and theoretical approach to derivatives markets.
 The course starts with basic definitions and properties of put and call options, and forward and futures contracts.
 Payoff diagrams are used to illustrate these basic notions.
 Determinants of derivatives values are discussed.
 The basic no-arbitrage pricing relationships between different types of derivatives are established.

-The module will provide students with an opportunity to undertake an empirical piece of work (in the style of an academic paper) on a finance topic by drawing from their knowledge and skills.
+The module provides students with an opportunity to undertake an independent empirical research project under supervision and produce a dissertation in the style of an academic paper on a finance topic by drawing from their knowledge and skills.
 This module is strongly based on the University of Liverpool hallmarks of research-connected teaching, active learning and authentic assessment.